 Western Toad Bufo boreas boreas

 2-5 in (5-13 cm) long, with large bumps on skin.
 Unlike frogs, toads have a toothless upper jaw and prefer sluggish walking to hopping.
-Two bulbous glands behind the eyes exude a think, white poison to deter predators.
+Two bulbous glands behind the eyes exude a thick, white poison to deter predators.
 Habitat: wetlands, ponds.

 Rough-Skinned Newt Tarisha granulosa